nasa/cumulus/docs/deployment/README.md

 You should be able to visit the dashboard website at `http://<prefix>-dashboard.s3-website-<region>.amazonaws.com` or find the url
 `<prefix>-dashboard` -> "Properties" -> "Static website hosting" -> "Endpoint" and login with a user that you configured for access in the [Configure and Deploy the Cumulus Stack](deployment-readme#configure-and-deploy-the-cumulus-stack) step.

 ---

+## Cumulus Instance Sizing

+The Cumulus deployment default sizing for Elasticsearch instances, EC2 instances, and Autoscaling Groups are small and design for testing and cost savings.
+These are likely not suitable for production workloads.
+Sizing his highly individual and dependent on expected load and archive size.

+> Please be cognizant of costs as any change in size will affect your AWS bill.
+AWS provides a [pricing calculator](https://calculator.aws/#/) for estimating costs.

+### Elasticsearch

+The [mappings file](https://github.com/nasa/cumulus/blob/master/packages/api/models/mappings.json) contains all of the data types that will be indexed into Elasticsearch.
+Elasticsearch sizing is tied to your archive size, your collections, granules, workflow executions that will be stored.

+AWS provides [documentation](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/sizing-domains.html) on calculating and configuring for sizing.

+In addition to size you'll want to consider the [number of nodes](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-managedomains-dedicatedmasternodes.html) which determine how the system reacts in the event of a failure.

+Configuration can be done in the [data persistence module](https://github.com/nasa/cumulus/blob/0e4336d818ad79e259918f1f4b06fa902dd4b69c/tf-modules/data-persistence/variables.tf#L16) and the [cumulus module](https://github.com/nasa/cumulus/blob/0e4336d818ad79e259918f1f4b06fa902dd4b69c/tf-modules/cumulus/variables.tf#L541).

+> If you make changes to your Elasticsearch configuration you will need to [reindex](../troubleshooting/reindex-elasticsearch) for those changes to take effect.

+### EC2 instances and autoscaling groups

+EC2 instances are used for long-running operations (i.e. generating a reconciliation report) and long-running workflow tasks.
+Configuration for your ECS cluster is achieved via [Cumulus deployment variables](https://github.com/nasa/cumulus/blob/master/tf-modules/cumulus/variables.tf).

+When configuring your ECS cluster consider:
+* The [EC2 instance type](https://aws.amazon.com/ec2/instance-types/) and [EBS volume size]() needed to accommodate your workloads.
+Configured as `ecs_cluster_instance_type` and `ecs_cluster_instance_docker_volume_size`.
+* The minimum and desired number of instances on hand to accommodate your workloads.
+Configured as `ecs_cluster_min_size` and `ecs_cluster_desired_size`.
+* The maximum number of instances you will need and are willing to pay for to accommodate your heaviest workloads.
+Configured as `ecs_cluster_max_size`.
+* Your autoscaling parameters: `ecs_cluster_scale_in_adjustment_percent`, `ecs_cluster_scale_out_adjustment_percent`, `ecs_cluster_scale_in_threshold_percent`, and `ecs_cluster_scale_out_threshold_percent`.

+---